unicef/unicef-material-ui/README.md

   return <MuiThemeProvider theme={theme}>{/* Components*/}</MuiThemeProvider>
 }
 ```
+More info: <a href="https://material-ui.com/styles/advanced/#theming">Material-ui theming</a>

 ### Example project

-You have an full example react project that showcases hwo to use the components in [/example](https://github.com/unicef/unicef-material-ui/tree/master/example]example/).
+You have an full example react project that showcases how to use the components in [/example](https://github.com/unicef/unicef-material-ui/tree/master/example]example/).

-## Custom components

-All components require to be wrapped inside of a theme using `MuiThemeProvider` at the top level of the `App`, as explained above.

 ## Development

-In order to extend the components, clone the project and install dependencies.
+In order to extend the components, clone the project and install the dependencies.

 ```bash
 git clone https://github.com/unicef/unicef-material-ui.git